 - Working with suppliers, customers and colleagues from around the world.

 We offer a wide variety of supply chain placements throughout the end-to-end supply chain, from forecasting demand, production planning, raw materials management, to warehousing and logistics and regional supply hubs.

 Our procurement placements will give you an understanding of procurement in a global business.
 You’ll have the chance to work on challenging projects and gain a head start in your future career.
 Procurement is about buying the right goods and services for the best value.
-And by getting the most out of every budget we can increase our efforts to help people to do more, feel better and live longer.
+And by getting the most out of every budget we can increase our efforts to help get ahead of disease together.